SannaJuoperi/LogBook_CyberSecurity/README.md

 16.11.2024  5 hours  Couple of SQL injection labs and Authentication 1/3 of the labs done.

-17.11.2024  8 hours All the Access Control labs done.
+17.11.2024  8 hours All Access Control labs done.
 I tried the challenging labs one last time, but the intruder attacks took so long that I gave up and I returned PortSwigger assignment to ItsLearning.

 19.11.2024  2 hours  Downloaded Docker and I listened video(16 min) about it.
 I also listened 11.11 lecture Starting the project.